Here’s how to upgrade your Mac RAM

 Can you upgrade RAM on MacBook Air?

-Apple has soldered RAM onto the motherboard on MacBook Air laptops to make the computers thinner.
-That's why a MacBook Air RAM upgrade isn't possible.
+Apple has soldered RAM onto the motherboard in MacBook Air laptops to make the computers thinner.
+That’s why a MacBook Air RAM upgrade isn’t possible.

-Most Macs available today don't have a user-upgradable memory.
-MacBook Air M1 is no exception — all M1 Macs have their memory unified onto the chip.
-So, if you're thinking about purchasing a new Mac, consider what you will use it for and better opt for the largest amount of RAM you can afford.
+Most Macs available today don’t have a user-upgradeable memory.
+All Macs with Apple silicon have their memory unified onto the chip.
+So, if you’re thinking about purchasing a new Mac, consider what you will use it for and better opt for the largest amount of RAM you can afford.